-3.01 RIGHTS & PRIVILEGES

-Members are entitled to:

-- (a) attend the annual general meeting; - (b) serve on committees; - (c) submit resolutions to the annual general meeting; - (d) undertake assignments as requested by Council or the executive committee; - (e) be placed on the Association's mailing list; and - (f) such other rights and privileges as determined from time to time by Council.
+- 3.01 RIGHTS & PRIVILEGES.
+All members of the Association are entitled to: - (a) attend the annual general meeting; - (b) serve on committees; - (c) submit resolutions to the annual general meeting; - (d) undertake assignments as requested by Council or the executive committee; - (e) be placed on the Association's electronic mailing list; and, - (f) such other rights and privileges as determined from time to time by Council.